 1. Pat dry salmon and sprinkle both sides with salt and pepper.
 In a wok or large skillet, add 1 tablespoon of oil, place over medium-high heat.
 After 2 minutes, add salmon to wok, flesh side down.
 Cook fish for 2 minutes, flip over and cook other side for 3 minutes.
 Remove fish from wok and rest on plate.
 Drain oil from wok and wipe clean with paper towel.

 2. Add sugar to wok and place over medium-high heat.
 When sugar begins to darken, about 30 seconds, lift wok and swirl gently over heat, until sugar is completely melted and darkened, about 2 minutes.
-Set back on heat and add 1/3 cup hot water, fish sauce and salt.
+Place back on heat and add 1/3 cup hot water, fish sauce and salt.
 Swirl mixture again in pan.
 If liquid is too thick, add a tablespoon more water, swirl to combine.

 3. Add fish, flesh side down, into sauce and place greens around perimeter.
-Cook for 3 minutes, occasionally stir greens to combine with sauce.
+Cook for 3 minutes, occasionally stir greens to wilt and combine with sauce.
 Remove from heat.
 Place each fillet on plate with greens and squeeze lemon juice over top.
 Enjoy!